 David J. Weber Series in the New Borderlands History

-Series Editors: Andrew Graybill, Southern Methodist University, and Benjamin H. Johnson, University of Wisconsin, Milwaukee
+Series Editors: Andrew R. Graybill, Southern Methodist University, and Benjamin H. Johnson, Loyola University Chicago

-Editorial Advisory Board: Sarah Carter, University of Alberta; Kelly Lytle Hernandez, University of California, Los Angeles; Paul Mapp, College of William & Mary; Cynthia Radding, University of North Carolina, Chapel Hill; and Samuel Truett, University of New Mexico.
+Editorial Advisory Board: Juliana Barr, Duke University; Sarah Carter, University of Alberta; Kelly Lytle Hernandez, University of California, Los Angeles; Cynthia Radding, University of North Carolina, Chapel Hill; and Samuel Truett, University of New Mexico.

 The study of borderlands--places where different peoples meet, and no one polity reigns supreme--is undergoing a renaissance.
 The David J. Weber Series in the New Borderlands History intends to publish works from both established and emerging scholars that examine borderlands from the pre-contact era to the present.